Sports Officiating Expenses

 - The election to use the standard rate must be made in the first year the car is available for use in your business and cannot be changed in later years.

-If you use actual expenses, the business percentage of your total miles is multiplied times your actual expenses.
+If you use actual expenses, the business percentage of your total miles is multiplied times your actual expenses to determine the amount of deduction.
 Actual expenses include gas, oil, insurance, repairs, maintenance and lease payments.
-If you use actual expenses and you own your vehicle, you may be entitled to some depreciation.
+If you use actual expenses you may be entitled to deduct depreciation.
+There are special rules for depreciation so consult a knowledgeable tax professional.

 What miles are deductible?
 Our Transportation Expense Chart shows clearly what can and cannot be deductible.
 Generally, only your mileage from your primary job (assuming officiating is a second job) to your game site, meeting location, etc., is deductible.
 If you leave from home to a game or meeting, that is not deductible unless you have a “home office.”
 (See Home Office Expense, below).

 Legal and Professional — If you require any legal assistance connected to sports officiating and it falls under “ordinary and necessary,” it may be deductible.
-The IRS has issued a ruling allowing taxpayers to allocate a portion of their tax preparation fees to various tax-return schedules, including Schedule C.
+The IRS has issued a ruling allowing taxpayers to allocate a portion of their tax preparation fees to various tax-return schedules, including Schedule C, which means if you pay someone to prepare your tax return then a portion of that fee could be a deduction against officiating income.

 Travel — For tax purposes, travel expenses are the “ordinary and necessary” expenses of traveling away from your tax home for officiating.
-They include transportation, lodging, meals and incidentals.
-(See chart for details.)
+They include transportation, lodging, meals and incidentals (See chart for details.)
 What is your tax home?
-Generally, your tax home is your regular place of business regardless of where you maintain your family home.
+Generally, your tax home is where your regular place of business is located regardless of where you maintain your family home.
 It includes the entire city or general area in which your primary place of employment is located.
-In simple language, what this means is that you generally would have to remain overnight in order to qualify for travel expenses beyond transportation expenses.
+In simple language, you generally would have to remain overnight in order to qualify for travel expenses beyond transportation expenses.

 It is necessary to keep a record of all expenses you incur and any advances you receive.
-You can use a log, diary, notebook or any other written record to keep track of these expenses.
+You can use a log, diary, notebook or any other written record to keep track of those expenses.
+Exhibit 8 details what elements are required for proper record-keeping of various types of expenses.
 See the Record-Keeping chart for more details.

 Meals and Entertainment — Meals and entertainment have a long history of debate in the tax law.
-Congress has continuously worked at minimizing the tax benefit for these items because of a perceived high abuse.
+Congress has continuously worked at minimizing the tax benefit for those items because of high abuse.
 The general rule is that meals and entertainment are personal in nature and not deductible.
-For these expenditures to be deductible, they must meet very stringent record-keeping requirements.
-That is, the meal or entertainment must be directly preceded or followed by a business activity and documentation of who, what, when, where and how much must be made at or close to the time the expense is incurred.
+For those expenditures to be deductible, they must meet very stringent record-keeping requirements.
+That is, the meal or entertainment event must be directly preceded or followed by a business activity.
+Documentation of who is in attendance, what business topic was discussed, and when/ where the meal took place must be made at or close to the time the expense is incurred.
 Meals and entertainment for building general goodwill in your business is not a deductible expense.

-Meals while away from home are not required to pass the “directly related to a business activity” test.
-The fact you are away from home is sufficient to make these meals deductible.
+Meals while away from home for a business purpose are not required to pass the “directly related to a business activity” test.
+The fact you are away from home for business is sufficient to make those meals deductible.
 All meals, whether for entertainment or while away from home, are subject to a 50% limitation.

 Dues and Subscriptions — Dues and subscriptions that are specific to carrying out the duties of your job are generally deductible.
-Professional or trade association dues like NASO’s are examples of deductible dues.
+Professional or trade association dues like NASO’s or a subscription to Referee Magazine are examples of deductible dues and subscriptions.
+Booking fees are another example.

-Supplies — Supplies necessary to carry out your officiating duties would also be deductible.
-Examples might be whistles, flags, clipboards or whiteboards.
-These supplies may vary by sport, but all sports require officials to have certain tools of the trade.
+Supplies —Supplies necessary to carry out your officiating duties would also be deductible.
+Examples might be whistles, flags, penalty cards or a plate brush.
+Those supplies may vary by sport, but all sports require officials to have certain tools of the trade.

-Home Office Expense — For taxable years starting on, or after, January 1, 2013 (filed beginning in 2014), you now have a simpler option for computing the business use of your home.
-That new simplified option can significantly reduce the recordkeeping burden by allowing a qualified taxpayer to multiply a prescribed rate by the allowable square footage of the office in lieu of determining actual expenses.
+Home Office Expense — There is now a simpler option for computing the business use of your home.
+The simplified option can significantly reduce the recordkeeping burden by allowing a qualified taxpayer to multiply a prescribed rate by the allowable square footage of the office in lieu of determining actual expenses of the home office.

-Taxpayers using the regular method (required for tax years 2012 and prior), instead of the optional method, must determine the actual expenses of their home office.
+Taxpayers using the regular method instead of the optional method, must determine the actual expenses of their home office.
 Those expenses may include mortgage interest, insurance, utilities, repairs and depreciation.
 Generally, when using the regular method, deductions for a home office are based on the percentage of your home devoted to business use.
-So, if you use a whole room or part of a room for conducting your business, you need to figure out the percentage of your home devoted to your business activities.
+So, if you use a whole room exclusively for conducting your business, you need to figure out the percentage of your home devoted to your business activities.

 Regardless of the method chosen, there are two basic requirements for your home to qualify as a deduction:

-2. Principal Place of Your Business – You must show that you use your home as your principal place of business.
+You must show that you use your home as your principal place of business.
 If you conduct business at a location outside of your home (as all officials do), but also use your home substantially and regularly to conduct business, you may qualify for a home office deduction.
 For example, if you have a room solely for the purpose of storing uniforms, equipment, work desk and computer, even though you also carry on business at another location, you can deduct your expenses for the part of your home used exclusively and regularly for business.
 You can deduct expenses for a separate free-standing structure, such as a studio, garage, or barn, if you use it exclusively and regularly for your business.
-The structure does not have to be your principal place of business or the only place where you meet patients, clients, or customers.
+The structure does not have to be your principal place of business or the only place where you conduct business.

 Generally, deductions for a home office are based on the percentage of your home devoted to business use.
-So, if you use a whole room or part of a room for conducting your business, you need to figure out the percentage of your home devoted to your business activities.
+So, if you use a room for conducting your business, you need to figure out the percentage of your home devoted to your business activities.

-The law governing the home office deduction is very complex and not a do-it-yourself project.
-It is highly recommended that you seek professional tax advice before you file your return.
+The law around the home office deduction is very complex and not a do-it- yourself project.
+It is highly recommended that you seek tax advice before you file your return if claiming the home office deduction.

-Keep your receipts.
+Documentation — Keep your receipts!
 They serve two purposes.
 First, they will aid you in preparing your tax return.
 Second, if your return is subjected to an audit, the receipts will help establish the validity of the expense.
+The basic rule of the IRS is that if it is not documented then it did not happen.